 I was a slave to conformity and the fear of failure.
 It trapped me in a safe and predictable bubble.
 In the summer of 2014, I betrayed the best people I know so I might expand my limits and find freedom.
 The collateral guilt and shame made me hurt myself.
 I often didn’t eat or sleep and occasionally threw up bile for 12 hours from a panic attack.
 I sometimes imagined throwing myself down a staircase or crashing my car into a guardrail.
 A year later, I mustered enough nerve to counter self-destruction.
 I planned mini adventures to become brave (more), but any good eventually meant nothing next to my past betrayal.
 Also, following a recovery plan seemed like a rehash of the lifestyle that caused my feelings of entrapment.
 I stopped planning opportunities to heal.
 I stopped imagining who I might become.
 I stopped trying to feel anything other than what I felt.
 I narrowed my attention to living minute to minute, hour to hour, so I might get through the day under the weight of my pain.

 Toward the end of that second summer, I began working with toddlers at a child development center.
 It was only meant to be a summer job, so nothing felt permanent — we were here to eat, sleep, poop, and go home.
+Since I felt unable to positively contribute to others, I didn’t feel capable of teaching, so I solely spent time with the children.
+Let me tell you, it’s a joy and a privilege to be a novice — my environment was entirely new to me, as it was for my kids.
 We spent eight hours a day, five days a week together for two months.
+Learning without authority or a preconceived agenda opened our classroom for exploration, trial and error, and discovery.
 We developed security first, then trust.
-We slowly formed comradery.
+We felt safe to think, combine, and deconstruct our little, big world.
 At the end of the summer, I stayed to continue our time together.
-Being with these little people was where I wanted to be (more).
+Being with these little people was where I wanted to be.

 I became serious about working with children and read “The Creativity Crisis” and “Stop Trying to be Creative,” both offering terminology for my new mindset.
 As a class, we actively explored a situation rather than experiencing it through the lens of expectations and desires (more).
 I also read Unconditional Love by Alfie Kohn, who presented strategies for loving people regardless of their volatile behaviors.
 He convinced me that shaming others (and myself) is absolutely wrong; he inspired me to believe I deserve to be loved undeterred by my pain (more).